-Gold production during the nine months ended 30 September 2014 decreased by 8% to 17,207 ounces versus the 18,777 ounces produced in the same period of the prior year.
-The average grade of ore mined and stacked on the heaps was 34% lower for the nine-month period in 2014 when compared with the same period in the prior year.
-This was partially offset by a 15% increase in throughput and a higher than budgeted metallurgical recovery of gold.
+Gold production during the year ended 31 December 2014 decreased to 23,321 ounces, versus the 25,223 ounces produced in 2013, a drop of 8%.
+The decrease in production was due to the average grade of ore mined and stacked on the heaps, which was 29% lower in 2014 when compared with 2013.
+This was partially offset by an increase in tonnes mined and stacked and a higher metallurgical recovery of gold.

-Site operating cash costs of \$729 per ounce of gold produced were 8% higher for the first nine months of 2014 compared to the same period in the prior year.
-The increase in per ounce costs is primarily due to lower grade material being mined and stacked on the heaps, relative to the comparable period of 2013, resulting in fewer ounces being produced.
+Site operating cash costs of \$705 per ounce of gold produced were 4% higher in 2014, compared to site operating cash costs of \$677 per ounce of gold produced in 2013.
+The increase in per ounce cost is primarily due to lower grade material being mined and stacked on the heaps, relative to 2013, resulting in fewer ounces being produced.
+This was partially offset by lower actual site operating costs in 2014, compared with 2013.
+The lower site operating costs were due to a focus on cost control along with the impact of a weakening Peruvian sol relative to the U.S. dollar.

-Total cash costs were \$890 per ounce of gold sold in the first nine months of 2014, a slight increase from the total cash costs of \$889 per ounce in the comparable period of 2013.
-The higher site operating cash costs were offset by lower royalty, Special Mining Tax and workers' profit participation costs that is a result of lower realized gold prices on lower production relative to the first nine months of 2013.
+Total cash costs were \$874 per ounce of gold sold in 2014, a decrease of 3% from total cash costs of \$904 per ounce in 2013.
+The higher site operating cash costs were offset by lower royalty and Special Mining Taxes that was a result of lower realized gold prices on lower production relative to 2013.
 Total cash costs also benefited from lower environmental and community costs relative to the prior year.